pmsn23/myproject/README.md

 # My Projects
 ## Case Study 1: R Shiny Dashboard.
 Have tried to use Shiny Dashboard (SD) with Employee Attrition Exploratory Analysis & Machine Learning.
-Thanks to Nathan Wall (team member) Dr. John Santire.
+Thanks to Nathan Wall (team member) Dr. John Santerre.

 We have created Frame work for dynamic scatter plot, bar chart, used the attrition variable as color and shape to differentiate